eirikba/ebakup/README.md

   corruptions of the stored data.
 - Support for tracking files that should never change

+Backups are no good if you can not get data out again:

+- Single files can be copied from any historical snapshot
+- Subtrees can be copied from any historical snapshot

+Other features that could be nice to have (I may add them some day):

+- Storing backups in cloud storage (backblaze, amazon, google, microsoft)
+- Support for encrypted backups (particularly for cloud storage)

-Features I don't particularly care about (and so I'm not bothering to implement support for it):
+Features I don't particularly care about (and so I'm unlikely to implement support for it):

-- Restoring a system from a backup to recover from catastrophic failure.
+- Restoring a full system from a backup to recover from catastrophic failure.

 Status
 ------

-(As of 2016-02-03)
+(As of 2019-06-09)

 The backup system makes backups successfully.
-I'm using it myself for that purpose (though that's not a very strong endorsement, given that the alternative is no backup at all).
+I'm using it myself for that purpose.
+That's not necessarily a very strong endorsement, given that the alternative is no backup at all.
+I have also successfully restored files, although that is still a highly manual process.

-I will most likely make some more backwards-incompatible changes to the backup storage.
-Since I am relying on this stuff now, I will have to make tools to upgrade (and verify correctness of upgrade) in that case.

-The main missing piece now is verification (make sure all data has been checked for corruption "recently").
-And the support for retrieving files out of the backup again is somewhat rudimentary.
-And it would be nice with a better UI.

-I have spent some effort on the verification.
-Which turned out to be much harder than I had anticipated.
-But I think I have something that makes sense now, so hopefully I can make that work soonish.
+So what works?

+- Creating backup snapshots
+  - of a single "root" directory
+  - with include/exclude paths
+  - checksums everywhere
+- All database data is verified every time it is used
+- Verify operation checks all content data
+- Syncing storages (mostly)
+- Creating a "shadow copy" of a snapshot (using hardlinks)
+- Any problem leads to ebakup exiting with an error message, not silently introducing errors into the backups

+What's missing?

+- Copy-out files and trees from a snapshot
+- "Verify" operation does not check the database files
+- Repair (replace corrupt data with good data from other source)
+- Edge case handling for syncing storages
+  - (I believe sync works correctly in most cases, but I know I didn't meticulously construct that code for being always correct.)
+- Files that change during the backup operation
+- Nice UI

 The current python code is painfully slow at decoding the database files.
 I need to do something about that.
 I'm considering rewriting it in C++.
 It is also using a lot of memory, which I also think a rewrite to C++ could help with.

-It has been more than half a year since I started this project, and in that time I have learned a few things.
+As I said in February 2016, I have learned a few things since I started this project.

 I have learned a lot about what ebakup is, or should be.
 Which means I now want to make a lot of changes to the system.
 Particularly to the